 The Sirmione Spas on the peninsula of Sirmione are amongst the top natural spa complexes in Europe.
 There are the two spa centres Virgilio and Catullo, and also Aquaria, a unique Thermal Wellness Centre set in a large park with thermal pools overlooking the lake.
 All spas have thermal pools filled with the sulphurous water containing natural minerals that flows from the depths of Lake Garda.
 Aquaria offer beauty and relaxation treatments and courses.
 Another natural thermal bath complex is the Garda Thermal Park in a spectacular setting near Cola di Lazise.

 Inghams offer four top hotels with their own spas in different locations.
-They include Hotel Villa Nicolli in Riva, the Grand Hotel Terme and the Hotel Olivi Thermae & Natural Spa in Sirmione, and the Aqualux Hotel Spa & Suite in Bardolino.
+They include Hotel Villa Nicolli in Riva, the Hotel Olivi Thermae & Natural Spa in Sirmione, and the Aqualux Hotel Spa & Suite in Bardolino.

 Lingering over lunch or watching the lights dance over the lake at night in the many bars, cafes and restaurants is part of a Lake Garda experience.
 There are more than 1600 places to eat including pizzerias and gelaterias where you will be amazed by how much ice cream can be heaped onto a cone.